-From the Home screen on the 10.1" touch panel, control the TV lift using the up and down buttons.
+From the Home screen on the 10.1" touch panel or on the 5" touch panel (or from the Motors icon on the app), control the TV lift using the up and down buttons.

 - 1. Press and release the TV Lift Up button to raise the TV. - 2.
 Press and release the TV Lift Down button to lower the TV. - 3.
 The lift will continue in the selected direction until it reaches the end of travel.
 If you need to stop it at any time during the travel process, press the switch again in either direction. - 4.
 Under normal operation, the user will raise the televator to watch the TV, then lower it before traveling.
 However, when raising the televator and then immediately lowering it, the switch may need to be pressed a second time, as the control circuit timer may still be active.